Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Are arbitrators immune from liability?

-Arbitrators and their employees and agents are immune for acts and omissions in the discharge or purported discharge of their duties, unless they have been shown to have acted in bad faith (Section 29).
-However, an arbitrator is not immune from any liability incurred where the arbitrator has resigned.
+Arbitrators and their employees and agents are immune for acts and omissions in the discharge or purported discharge of their duties, unless they have been shown to have acted in bad faith.
+However, an arbitrator is generally not immune from any liability incurred where the arbitrator has resigned (Section 29).

 Communicating with the tribunal

 The Arbitration Act does not include any express provision that regulates how parties should communicate with the tribunal.
-Most arbitral rules set out some requirements regarding the method of communication with a tribunal, and may also prohibit unilateral communications by one party with the tribunal.
+Most arbitral rules set out some requirements regarding the communication method with a tribunal, and may also prohibit unilateral communications by one party with the tribunal.
+In Symbion Power LLC v Venco Imtiaz Construction Company (2017 EWHC 348 TCC) the court noted that once the tribunal is appointed, it is inappropriate for an arbitrator to communicate with the party that appointed them without providing notice to the other members of the tribunal and the other party.

 Is unanimous agreement of the tribunal required?
 If there is disagreement, does the will of the majority suffice?
 What are the implications of this?